 Do not confuse your body regarding food intake, or your body will become defensive, which translates into a remarkably slow metabolism.
 The human body starts to store away energy when it's not sure about the next mealtime.

 Some foods are awesome for boosting metabolism naturally.
 Consider these three described below.

 Choose avocados because of the healthy fats in them.
 You may think you must eliminate fat from your diet, but your body essentially needs good fats.
-Choose avocados: they are the best source of fat for you.
+Choose avocados: they are a great source of fat for you.

-The lean protein in eggs is ideal for increasing your BMR rate.
+The lean protein in eggs is ideal for increasing your TEF (thermic effect of food) rate.
 Protein is a great choice when curbing fat, reducing weight, and boosting your metabolism.
 Protein is the building block of muscles, and protein consumption prevents muscle loss.